-- Tin Fu International is all about beads.
-They come in all shapes and sizes and a range of materials.
-Let your kids have plenty of fun buying their beads, and then head home to make beautiful jewelry.
+- Tin Fu International in Sham Shui Po is all about beads.
+The beads come in all shapes and sizes and a range of materials.
+Let your kids have fun buying their beads, and then head home to make beautiful jewelry.

-- Flying Dragon does its business in ribbons.
+- Flying Dragon, also in Sham Shui Po, does its business in ribbons.
 Lots of ribbons.
 Add flow and form to your crafty creations with their colorful and decorative streamers.

 - Write the Future sells Hong Kong’s urban art supplies.
 Spray paints and acrylic markers from the German brand Molotow are sold, and they even host classes sometimes.

-- Bead Box has all your jewelry making supplies sorted.
+- Bead Box in Sham Shui Po has all your jewelry-making supplies sorted.
 They have plastic, wooden, and glass beads.
-Check out surrounding shops as well; Sham Shui Po is the best district for crafty things.

 - Melissa & Doug is an online store with crafty kits for your kids to engage with.
-Have them make bracelets and airplanes in a jiffy.
+Your kids will be making bracelets and airplanes in a jiffy.

 - Artland is where to go for your paint requirements.
 It’s very specifically for paint and paintbrushes – don’t expect glitter, ribbons, or stickers here.

-For all the details about these shops, plus locations and directions, here’s our guide to all the crafty goodness you can find in Hong Kong.
+For all the details about the above shops, plus locations and directions, here’s our guide to all the crafty goodness you can find in Hong Kong.

-Where are the best places to buy kids’ clothing in Hong Kong?
+The best places to buy kids’ clothing in Hong Kong

 One minute your little ones are knee height and a bundle of effort and joy, you turn around the next moment, and they’re up to your waist and asking “why?” ten times a minute.

 The almost exponential growth your kids seem to go through can make clothes shopping a pain.
 You don’t want to spend too much money on something that might not get worn more than a couple of times.